messente/messente-api-php/docs/Api/DeliveryReportApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$omnimessageId = 'omnimessageId_example'; // string | UUID of the Omnimessage to for which the delivery report is to be retrieved
+$omnimessageId = 'omnimessageId_example'; // string | UUID of the omnimessage to for which the delivery report is to be retrieved

 try {
     $result = $apiInstance->retrieveDeliveryReport($omnimessageId);